SwissalpS/QtSssSircBot/doc/SphinxBreatheExhaleDocutils/source/general/configuration.rst

 -----------------------
 You may prefer to set certain settings from command line.

-If all you want is a bot that connectst to a single network, you can pass all parametrs on command line without needing to make a JSON configuration file.
+If all you want is a bot that connects to a single network, you can pass all parameters on command line without needing to make a JSON configuration file.

 For a list of supported arguments and brief description of them, do: